joejag/aws_exam_notes/ec2.md

 ## Spot Instances and Spot Fleets

-- Use unused EC2 capacotu on the cloud.
+- Use unused EC2 capacity on the cloud.
 90% cost reduction.
 - Use cases: stateless workloads, test and dev instances.
 Anywhere with flexible apps
 - Anywhere you can take a 1-2 minute notification of termination.
 Not for critical apps
 - Spot Price: Use set a maximum spot price.
 If Spot price is below max, then you get it